SethEsteban/ETH-Proof-Beginner/README.md

  ## Getting Started
  ### Executing Program
- To start this program, you can use Remix, an online IDE (remix.ethereum.org) From there click the "Start COding Button".
+ To start this program, you can use Remix, an online IDE (remix.ethereum.org) From there click the "Start Coding Button".
 Name and save your file name with .sol as your extensions, then copy and paste the code below:

 ```solidity
 pragma solidity 0.8.18;